 Do you consider any special test for standing to bring a case under the Bill should be required?
 Please explain your views.

-No. Children and young people often face additional barriers in bringing proceedings to protect their rights, so it is crucial to address this imbalance of power.
-Our draft bill seeks to minimise this through by creating early protections in the decision making process, and ensuring that legal standing is provided for the child who is directly subject to an adverse effect of legislation and to those “with sufficient interest in the subject matter of the proceedings.”
-Our draft bill offers a statutory model by granting automatic standing to the Children and Young People’s Commissioner and other NHRIs in Scotland.
-This provides a wide-ranging model for legal standing to protect children’s rights.
+Children and young people often face additional barriers in bringing proceedings to protect their rights, so it is crucial to address this imbalance of power rather than add more.
+Our draft bill seeks to ensure that legal standing is provided for the child who is directly subject to an adverse effect of legislation and to those “with sufficient interest in the subject matter of the proceedings.”
+Our draft bill offers a statutory model by granting automatic standing to the Children and Young People’s Commissioner and other NHRIs in Scotland as they are often able to identify systematic and widespread violations of children's rights, This provides a wideranging model for legal standing to protect children’s rights.